ninjanadya/CSCI-4061--Project-4/README.md

 # Server Side
 Then run this command to start the server:
 $ ./web_server port path num_dispatch num_workers dynamic_flag qlen cache_entries

+* @port is the port number
+* @path is the directory from which the requests will be found (@path)/(@request_path)
+* @num_dispatch is the number of dispatcher threads you want upon starting the server
+* @num_workers is the number of worker threads you want upon starting the server
+* @dynamic_flag is 0 if you don't want number of dispatcher/worker threads to change and 1 if you do
+* @qlen is max queue length size for reqeusts from clients
+* @cache_entries is 0 for no cache entries and 1 for keeping cache entries to retrieve files faster

 # Client Side
 Run this command from client side to make a request to the server: